tim-band/js-dataentrygrid/README.md

 -   Localization
 -   Useful API
 -   Provide undo and redo buttons
+-   Row/Column/Table header click to select

 but lacking:

+-   Unfixed headers (so columns can be added and deleted, headers are A,B,C...)
 -   'Cut' and 'Copy' sometimes grayed out on Chrome's context menu, because nothing is selected.
--   Check that it works on IE and Edge
--   Touch screen support
+-   Touch screen support?

 # API